Sizing is a variety problem

 What I was trying to say is that the Japanese might be more forgiving about the limits of up and coming designers, so you all should sell there. :)

-Sonia Levesque
+4. Sonia Levesque says:

 I find this subject utterly important and interesting.